drvinceknight/unpeudemath/_posts/2014-10-13-reflecting-on-a-first-week-of-learning.md

 **Big thanks to the tutors.**

-Finally, this wee of class would not have gone so smoothly if it weren't for the great tutors who have helped in the labs.
+Finally, this week of class would not have gone so smoothly if it weren't for the great tutors who have helped in the labs.
-These include some of my colleagues who have thankfully given up my time, [Jason Young](https://plus.google.com/+JasonYoung/posts) who has done an awesome job organising the undergraduate tutors and most importantly the undergraduate tutors themselves.
+These include some of my colleagues who have gratefully given up their time, [Jason Young](https://plus.google.com/+JasonYoung/posts) who has done an awesome job organising the undergraduate tutors and most importantly the undergraduate tutors themselves.
-They all did a great job and I hope more importantly will also continue to learn and enjoy writing code.
+They all did a great job and I hope will also continue to learn and enjoy writing code.

+---

+This has been written down in a slight rush before my next set of labs but hopefully will be useful to Imogen (and indeed perhaps my students).